4 Things to Know about the PMP® Exam

 2. You Can be Subject to an Audit

 To maintain the integrity of the PMP exam and those that pass it, Project Management Institute (PMI) has the right to audit anyone who takes the exam.
 The audit verifies that all exam requirements have been met as reported.
 Any candidate can be audited at random, even after you have received the PMP certification.
 Not only would an audit be a huge inconvenience, it could also cost you money if you fail to prove your eligibility.

 If you fail to meet the audit requirements, you will not be allowed to take the exam.
-The potential for an audit makes it imperative that you partner with a Registered Education Provider (R.E.P.) who is approved by PMI to provide project management training.
+The potential for an audit makes it imperative that you partner with a member of PMI's Authorized Training Partner (ATP) program who is approved by PMI to provide project management training.

 3. Failing the Exam Isn’t the End of the World

 While passing the PMP exam would be a huge milestone in your career as a project manager, there’s still a chance you may fail.
 And if you do, that’s not the end of the world.
 Even if you do fail after your first attempt, you have two more attempts to pass during the year that you are eligible to take the PMP exam.

 One way to mitigate the risk that could come with failing the exam is by choosing an exam prep course that has a money-back guarantee if you don’t pass.
 While not many prep course providers offer this, some of the top ones do.

 If you’ve chosen a prep course provider that has a money-back guarantee, you must commit to following their process.
 When you don’t, you could lose eligibility for reimbursement.
 For example, Project Management Academy offers a reimbursement guarantee, but you must align with two key requirements:

 - You must attend the entire project management certification course and complete three full-length practice exams using Project Management Academy’s online training portal.